datanav/docs/technical/membercare-trello.rst

      - "string"

-Membercare Persons to Trello Members
+MemberCare Persons to Trello Members
 ------------------------------------
-Every Membercare Persons will be synchronized with a Trello Members.
+Every MemberCare Persons will be synchronized with a Trello Members.

-Once a link between a Membercare Persons and a Trello Members is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a MemberCare Persons and a Trello Members is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Membercare Persons and a Trello Members:
+The following properties are synchronized between a MemberCare Persons and a Trello Members:

 .. list-table::
    :header-rows: 1

-   * - Membercare Persons Property
+   * - MemberCare Persons Property
      - Trello Members Property
      - Trello Data Type
    * - name